 Once upon a time Dr Margaret Armstrong was entrusted with the review of opinions deemed at variance with Matheron’s new science of geostatistics.
 She was keen on talking about Matheron’s gift to mankind.
 She did so in De Geostatisticis!
 In N°14 she was beating around the bush about Freedom of Speech?
-From time to time she cooked up another leaflet and mail it to subscribers.
+From time to time she would dream up another and mail it to subscribers.
 I didn’t mind at all to be on her mailing list!
-On the contrary, it was a convenient way to keep track of those thinkers who were into praising Matheron’s new science of geostatistics!
+On the contrary, it was a convenient way to keep track of thinkers who were into praising Matheron’s new science of geostatistics without thinking about counting degrees of freedom!

 It was William Volk who has written my favorite textbook!
 I have kept a copy of its 1958 edition on my desk when I was making a living in the Port of Rotterdam.
 What I like most of all in Applied Statistics for Engineers is that Volk explains the properties of variances in such rich detail.
 My first copy is falling apart but I’m still as smitten with its contents as I was in 1958.
 Volk pointed out in his Preface that he was indebted to Professor Sir Ronald A Fisher (1890-1962).
 It didn’t take long to figure out why Section 7.1.4 Variance of a General Function in Volk’s 1958 textbook proved that each function does have its own variance.
 Stripping the variance off the weighted average cum kriged estimate set the stage for Matheron’s new science of geostatistics.
 This fact became of critical importance when my grasp of the properties of variances made it possible to prove that the intrinsic variance of Bre-X’s gold was statistically identical to zero.
 So I’m pleased that the properties of variances did indeed stand the test of time in Volk’s Applied Statistics for Engineers.